What are the best foods and lifestyle choices you can make for fertility if you’re trying to get pregnant now, or in the future?

 Anemia is a condition in which there aren’t enough red blood cells in your blood to carry oxygen to different organs and muscles in the body.
 Pregnant women are at higher risk of developing anemia because of the amount of blood their body needs to support the baby.
 Low iron levels weaken the immune system and make you more vulnerable to infection and disease.
 If you’re a vegetarian or want to follow a more plant-centric diet, beans, and other legumes, whole grains, tofu and tempeh and nuts and seeds are all quality plant proteins that provide a wealth of nutrients, including iron.

-3. Healthy Fats
+3. Healthy fats

-Wild-caught salmon, olive oil, avocados, walnuts, flaxseeds, chia seeds and hemp seeds are packed with omega-3 fatty acids — ideally, it’s best to get omega-3 fatty acids from fish sources which contain better converting and more bioavailable forms of DHA and EPA.
-Plant-based omega-3 rich foods like flax seeds, chia seeds, and hemp seeds must be converted in the body from ALA to DHA and EPA, that conversion doesn’t yield as optimal levels of omega-3 compared to food sources like salmon, mackerel, and other fish.
+Wild-caught salmon, olive oil, avocados, walnuts, flaxseeds, chia seeds and hemp seeds are packed with omega-3 fatty acids.
+Ideally, it’s best to get omega-3 fatty acids from fish sources, which contain more bioavailable forms of DHA and EPA (8).
+Plant-based omega-3 foods like flax, chia, and hemp seeds must be converted into DHA and EPA in the body.
+Unfortunately, that conversion doesn’t yield as optimal levels of omega-3 compared to food sources like salmon, mackerel, and other fish.

 4. Vitamin B6

-5. Complex Carbohydrates
+5. Complex carbohydrates

 High levels of oxidative stress in women can lead to fertility issues and pregnancy complications.
-In fact, oxidative stress has shown to disrupt follicular fluid, which plays a big role in egg development.
+In fact, oxidative stress has been shown to disrupt follicular fluid, which plays a big role in egg development.
 Whether you’re hoping for pink or blue, eating a rainbow of antioxidant-rich vegetables and fruits provides protection from cell damage.
 Those cells include the ones in your reproductive system.